5 Types of Belly Fat and What Causes Them

 1. Stress Belly Fat Type

-In today’s hectic world, it’s hard to avoid physical or psychological stress in everyday life.
+In today’s hectic world, avoiding physical or psychological stress is hard.

-When you are under constant stress, the production of the stress hormone – cortisol, goes on continuously.
+When you are under constant stress, the stress hormone cortisol continues.

 It keeps you alert 24 hours a day.
-Poor sleep, a feeling of persistent fatigue (even after rest), lethargy, anxiety, dry skin – all these indicate a change in the level of cortisol in your blood.
+Poor sleep, persistent fatigue (even after rest), lethargy, anxiety, and dry skin indicate a change in the cortisol level in your blood.

 Besides dealing with stress, excess cortisol is also capable of causing the accumulation of extra fat in the belly.